TimVermant/RTS_Formations/README.md

 </br>
 This happens with four different schemes with each having their pros and cons:
 </br>
-&nbsp;   - Relative selection:  Mirror the units position and target the unit closest to that mirrored position </br>
+* Relative selection:  Mirror the units position and target the unit closest to that mirrored position </br>
-&nbsp;   - Leader selection:    Apply a relative selection on the leader and have every other unit also target that unit </br>
+* Leader selection:    Apply a relative selection on the leader and have every other unit also target that unit </br>
-&nbsp;   - Center selection:    Target the opponent that is positioned most nearby the center of the opponent </br> &nbsp;   - Nearby selection:    Target the opponent that unit is closest to </br>
+* Center selection:    Target the opponent that is positioned most nearby the center of the opponent </br>
+* Nearby selection:    Target the opponent that unit is closest to </br>

 ![image](https://user-images.githubusercontent.com/40210931/150545137-95f376c7-a1f7-4a3f-b5c8-df8f4b6b045c.png)